Yusarina/Rinas-World-Pen-s-For-ChilloutVR/README.md

 These pen's are for ChilloutVR Worlds, simply import the Unity Package into Unity, go to objects folder and place the prefab into your project.

+A Pen which is a prop for ChlloutVR

-You can also get this on gumroad: https://joliavr.gumroad.com/l/joliascvrworldpens
+You can also get this off Gumroad: https://joliavr.gumroad.com/l/joliascvrpen Find more assets on my website: https://jolia.xyz
+Join my discord server: https://discord.gg/T8zYhgvcpF

+Requirments:

+- Unity 2019.4.31f1
+- ChilloutVR CCK 3.3
+- Basic Unity and CVR knowledge.
+- TextMeshPro - You can get this via Unity's package manager, it is free.
+We use a font from there.

 Features: